open-telemetry/semantic-conventions/docs/messaging/rabbitmq.md

 **[5]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

+**[6]:** This can refer to both the compressed or uncompressed body size.
+If both sizes are known, the uncompressed body size should be used.

+**[7]:** If span describes operation on a single message or if the value applies to all messages in the batch.

+**[8]:** If span describes operation on a single message or if the value applies to all messages in the batch.

-**[6]:** If the operation is not sufficiently described by `messaging.operation.type`.
+**[9]:** If the operation is not sufficiently described by `messaging.operation.type`.

-**[7]:** If an operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.
+**[10]:** If an operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[8]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[11]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 `messaging.operation.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.